A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Introduction

-Given the above assumptions, the solution to Eq.~\eqref{prob:main} can also be written as a solution to a variational inequality (VI) corresponding to $F$ and $\HCal$.
-Indeed, a point $x^\star \in \HCal$ is the solution to Eq.~\eqref{prob:main} if and only if we have
+Note that the ME problem can be equivalently formulated as unconstrained variational inequality (VI) problems corresponding to $F$ and $\HCal$~\citep{Facchinei-2007-Finite}.
+In particular, we have that $x^\star \in \HCal$ is the solution to Eq.~\eqref{prob:main} if and only if we have

-Note also that the solution set of Eq.~\eqref{prob:main} is also equivalent to the solution set of an alternative VI, $\langle F(x), x- x^\star\rangle \geq 0$ for all $x \in \HCal$.
-This equivalence holds given the assumptions that $F$ is continuous and monotone.

-The ME problem is a fundamental problem in applied mathematics, optimization and scientific computing.
-Major applications can be found in a wide range of fields, including economics~\citep{Morgenstern-1953-Theory}, interval arithmetic~\citep{Moore-1979-Methods}, kinematics~\citep{Morgan-1987-Computing}, chemical engineering~\citep{Meintjes-1990-Chemical}, neurophysiology~\citep{Verschelde-1994-Homotopies} and other engineering problems~\citep{Morgan-2009-Solving}.
+There are many application problems that can be directly cast into the ME framework, including problems in economics and game theory~\citep{Morgenstern-1953-Theory, Fudenberg-1998-Theory}, interval arithmetic~\citep{Moore-1979-Methods}, kinematics~\citep{Morgan-1987-Computing}, chemical engineering~\citep{Meintjes-1990-Chemical}, neurophysiology~\citep{Verschelde-1994-Homotopies} and other engineering problems~\citep{Morgan-2009-Solving}.
 For an overview of recent progress on solving nonlinear equations and many more applications, we refer to~\citet{Heath-2018-Scientific}.
-Recently, this line of research has been brought into contact with machine learning (ML), in the guise of optimality conditions for saddle-point problems, with applications including robust prediction and regression~\citep{Xu-2009-Robustness, Esfahani-2018-Data}, adversarial learning~\citep{Goodfellow-2014-Generative}, online learning in games~\citep{Cesa-2006-Prediction} and distributed computing~\citep{Shamma-2008-Cooperative}.
-Emerging ML applications often involve multi-agent systems, multi-way markets, or social context, and this is driving increasing interest in equilibrium and dynamical formulations that can be cast as ME problems.
+This line of research has recently been brought into contact with machine learning (ML), in the guise of optimality conditions for saddle-point problems, with concrete applications including robust prediction and regression~\citep{Xu-2009-Robustness, Esfahani-2018-Data}, adversarial learning~\citep{Goodfellow-2020-Generative}, online learning in games~\citep{Cesa-2006-Prediction} and distributed computing~\citep{Shamma-2008-Cooperative}.
+Emerging ML applications often involve multi-agent systems, multi-way markets, or social context, and this is driving increasing interest in equilibrium formulations that can be solved as ME problems.